tfpauly/draft-happy-eyeballs-v3/charter.md

 - Increased deployment and refinement of IPv6-only and IPv6-mostly networks.

-The HAPPY working group will deliver an updated version of the Happy Eyeballs algorithm that incorporates changes to account for these protocol developments.
+The HAPPY working group will deliver an updated version of the Happy Eyeballs algorithm, "Happy Eyeballs Version 3", that incorporates changes to account for these protocol developments.
+The working group will focus on realistic network scenarios and should be guided by performance data measured in deployed networks.
-The algorithm will focus on realistic network scenarios and should be guided by performance data measured in deployed networks.
-Although the algorithm needs to be generally applicable, platform-specific or deployment-specific considerations should be documented to help guide implementers.
-The algorithm should have tunable input values that can reflect the preferences of a client implementation; defaults for these input values can be based on working group consensus for standard behavior (such as preferring IPv6 connections, preferring faster establishment times, etc.), but allow for variation.
+Although the algorithm needs to be generally applicable, platform-specific or deployment-specific considerations should be included in the core algorithm document.
+The algorithm should have tunable input values that can reflect the preferences of a client implementation; defaults for these input values should be based on working group consensus for standard behavior (such as preferring IPv6 connections, preferring faster establishment times, etc.), but allow for variation.

 There have been a number of documents in which similar Happy Eyeballs-like racing strategies have been specified, including in Section 4.3 of RFC 9132.
 An inventory